British Historical Games Society

 Latest playing aids, clarifications, amendments and FAQs etc can be downloaded from the L'Art de le Guerre website

-A 9-round 100 player English-language tournament results calculation sheet is available to download here and should be used for calculation and recording of results in tournaments wherever possible.
-This allows the results to be added to the global rankings.
+A multi-round English-language tournament results calculation sheet is available to download here to be used for calculation and recording of results in tournaments wherever possible.
+This lates version generates printable round-by-round draws, and also generates a "basic" draw for rounds 2-5 based on Swiss Pairings, which the TO will then need to adjust to amend any repeat or intra-club pairings.
+Once saved as a Macro-free file it can be submitted to the global rankings system.

 An 8-round team tournament sheet for 3-player teams is also available